twisted-pear/ipx_wrap/README.md

 is running, the BPF programs remain active.
 When the program is stopped, the BPF programs are unloaded.
 The parameters and their meanings are the same as for `ipx_wrap_if_config`.

-It is crucial that this program is started _after_ `ipx_wrap_mux` for all participating interfaces.
-This is necessary to ensure the correct order of BPF programs.

 Usage:
 ```